michelle3211/311project/project-background/project-background.md

 TODO: Explain and mention that `tscheck` is based on a paper https://cs.au.dk/~amoeller/papers/tscheck/paper.pdf

 ## Verify that all of our written TypeScript type definition files are bugfree with [tscheck](https://github.com/asgerf/tscheck).
+## Verify that all of our written TypeScript type definition files are bugfree with [tscheck](https://github.com/asgerf/tscheck).

+## Use our `npm` module to create a simple Node.js+Express API server that runs the web scraper module and sends the resulting JSON articles to the browser client.
 ## Use our `npm` module to create a simple Node.js+Express API server that runs the web scraper code and sends the resulting JSON articles to the browser client.

-## Write a TypeScript single-page application client that utilizes the backend JSON and renders the article as a webpage.
+## Write a TypeScript single-page application browser client that renders the calculated backend JSON API data with jQuery and Backbone.js.